Hippu/Challenger-Builds/readme.md

     python generate.py --create-database 3

-Using --create-database deletes the existing database of matches and creates a new one from scratch
+Using --create-database deletes the existing database of matches and creates a new one from scratch.

+    python generate.py --production 7

+Using --production removes the api throttling, if you have a production api key this makes the program go a lot faster.